 There are certain types of malocclusions that are best treated during growth for optimal results.
 Other malocclusions can be treated successfully in patients of any age.
 Some malocclusions are not treatable with orthodontics alone but have to be surgically corrected.

 We have many patients undergoing treatment, so there can be some waiting time.
-At the moment our waiting time is about 10 months.
-Some patients are prioritized due to increased risk factors and for those patients there are no waiting time.
+At the moment our waiting time is about 12-18 months.
+Some patients are prioritized due to increased risk factors and those patients get their first appointment within 3-4 months.

 After the examination we create a treatment plan – usually fixed appliance in both jaws are required.
 We always discuss and explain the treatment plan with the patients (and parents/guardians).
 After this step we can start the treatment.
 Look under “treatment” for more information about the different types of appliances we offer.